A. What the Messiah will do.

 So the Lord GOD will cause righteousness and praise to spring forth before all the nations.

 a.
-I will greatly rejoice in the LORD: The blessed one’s joy isn’t in the blessing itself, but in the LORD.
-He must have been reading Philippians 4:4, where Paul writes Rejoice in the Lord always.
+I will greatly rejoice in the LORD: The blessed one’s joy isn’t in the blessing itself but in the LORD.
+This is the same thought later expressed in Philippians 4:4, where the Apostle Paul wrote, Rejoice in the Lord always.
 Again I will say, rejoice!

 b.
 For He has clothed me with the garments of salvation, He has covered me with the robe of righteousness: The granting of salvation and righteousness to God’s people is represented by the picture of clothing them.

 i.
 These are glorious garments: As a bridegroom decks himself with ornaments, and as a bride adorns herself with her jewels.

 ii.
 These are given garments: For He has clothed me…He has covered me.